baruchel/tco/README.md

 *A module for performing tail-call optimization in Python code.
 Compatible with Python 2 and Python 3 as well as with both versions of the Pypy interpreter.*

 The module allows a coder to write tail-recursive functions as well as using continuation-passing style in his/her code without having the size of the execution stack increasing.
-Tail-recursive functions using the module will be much faster than functions using the standard Python recursion.

 The module contains various different implementations of a trampoline-based wrapper for tail-call optimized functions.
 Only one should be imported according to the needs; the following `import` statements will allow to use the very same syntax in the code to be written: